 In future work, we plan to review machine learning algorithms in more detail to determine the attack phases based on logs.
 This would help to increase forecasting accuracy.
 We consider using a big data approach to select more informative parameters for predicting threats.
 In cases when the long-term resistance to specific threats is identified, the game theory will be used.
 To ensure successful countermeasures against the attack, it will be essential to obtain the knowledge on whether the system responds properly to the future attacks against it.
-This will help to reconsider and reconfigure its protection components $P(v^{-}|dj)$ listed in Section 3.5.
-Therefore, we advise to consider the system stability prediction concepts in dynamics.
+This will help to reconsider and reconfigure its protection components $P(v \cap | d_j)$ listed in Section 3.5.
+Therefore, weadviseto consider the system stability prediction concepts in dynamics.

-CONCLUSION
+6. CONCLUSION

 The article reviewed the main components for determining the probability of cyberattacks.
-Due to the popularity of this topic, many organizations offer different definitions when introducing the terms referred to the cybersecurity field.
-This article attempted to define the key terms from this domain to ensure more accurate understanding of the context.
-We unified different attack types and described various types of attackers, their motives and capabilities.
+Due to the popularity of this topic, many organizations offer different definitions when introducing the terms referred in to the cybersecurity field.
+This article attempted to define the key terms from this domain to ensure a more accurate understanding of the context.
+We unified different attack types and described various types of attackers, their motives, and capabilities.
 We believe that this information would contribute to identifying the severity of threats.
 Additionally, a mathematical approach was presented to determine the numerical indicators of the probability of cyberattacks.
-The obtained finding allow us to conclude that more accurate prediction of future cyberattacks could be ensured upon relying on the successful experience of predicting the probability of attacks from the existing threats.
-Currently, a lot of systems are identifying the level of risk without analyzing its values.
+The obtained finding allows us to conclude that a more accurate prediction of future cyberattacks could be ensured upon relying on the successful experience of predicting the level of risk without analyzing its values.
 At the same time, such an analysis could contribute a lot to the improvement of corporate information security.